Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 ### **Step 1**: Install PostgreSQL on Oracle Compute.

+- If you already have a PostgreSQL up and running, skip this step.

 - Login to Oracle cloud.

     1. Click on **Left Hamburger menu** and then select **compute**.